Jopson engine

 The camshaft was positioned directly below the crankshaft, being driven at half engine speed through exposed spur gearing.
 It passed through the lower crankcase, engaging with the exhaust valve pushrods through a separate cam which was somehow secured to the camshaft in the appropriate radial orientation.
 At its emergent rear end, it also actuated the ignition timer, which was characterized in George Brent’s article as a “commutator”.

 In his previously-cited MEW article, Alan Denham clarified this term - the commutator was the early forerunner of the later cam-operated points timer.
 The typical commutator was a non-conducting vulcanized fibre disc which incorporated a brass conducting segment.
-The unit was equipped with a spring wiper arm which bore against the surface of the disc, closing and reopening the primary circuit at the appropriate times by making periodic contact with the conducting segment of the disc.
+The unit was equipped with a spring-loaded wiper arm which bore against the surface of the disc, closing and reopening the primary circuit at the appropriate times by making periodic contact with the conducting segment of the disc.
 This system was very much akin to the “wipe-swipe” commutator timers used quite effectively on a number of the early post-WW2 slag engines, of which much more elsewhere.

 Such devices were frequently employed with the early trembler coil ignition system then in fairly common use.
 However, it’s possible that it was used on the Jopson engine as a simple make-and-break device forming part of a conventional coil-and-condenser ignition circuit.
 George Brent commented that “very light coils are now obtainable at a reasonable price”.
 These “very light coils” were presumably not of the relatively heavy trembler variety.